-Figure 9 includes estimates for $\alpha{1j}$ , j = 0, ..., 14.
-Figures in first column shows estimates for all sample: the effect of shock on expenditures cannot be distinguished from zero at any age, but an increase in unemployment rate is associated with a decrease in time spent in activities related with education and an increase in time socializing; and magnitude of both effects is decreasing by age and for time in education the null of no effect on time allocation cannot be rejected after age 4, whereas for time socializing it is not possible to reject the null of no effect after age 8.
-Dividing the sample by mother's education in second and third columns of Figure 9 shows (again) that substitution of time in education by leisure is driven by behavior of families of no college mothers.
+Figure 9 includes estimates for α{1j} , j = 0, ..., 14.
+Figures in the first column shows estimates for the full sample: the effect of shocks on expenditures cannot be distinguished from zero at any age, but an increase in unemployment rate is associated with a decrease in time spent in activities related to education and an increase in time socializing.
+Magnitude of effects is decreasing by age and for time in education the null of no effect on time allocation cannot be rejected after age 4, whereas for the shock has no effect on time socializing after age 8.
+Substitution between time in education and leisure is driven by behavior of families of non college mothers (second and third columns of Figure 9).

-Figure 10 includes estimates for $\alpha{1j}$ , j=5,...,14 when dependent variable $i{kfct}$ is a measure of child's human capital, which include the Peabody Individual Achievement Tests (PIAT) for Maths and Reading Recognition - measures of child's cognitive skills - and the Behaviors Problems Index (BPI) - a measure of noncognitive skills.
+Figure 10 includes estimates for α{1j} , j = 5, ..., 14 when dependent variable i{kfct} is a measure of child's human capital, which include the Peabody Individual Achievement Tests (PIAT) for Maths and Reading Recognition (measures of child's cognitive skills) and the Behaviors Problems Index (BPI) (measure of noncognitive skills).
 The shock is measured one year before the test score.
-Figure 10 uses only measures taken after age 5 and suggest that current shock is uncorrelated with test scores, although an increase in county unemployment seems to be associated with an increase in behavioral problems before age 10 in children of no college mothers.
+Figure 10 uses only measures taken after age 5 and suggest that current shock is uncorrelated with test scores, although an increase in county unemployment seems to be associated with an increase in behavioral problems before age 10 in children of non college mothers50

 Summing up, changes in re-allocation of time can explain the positive effects of extra income on achievement of children less than 10 years old in Dahl and Lochner, 2008.
-Similarly, they can explain the larger effects of permanent labor market shocks received at young age on young adult outcomes in Tominey, 2009.
+Similarly, they can explain the larger effects of permanent labor market shocks received at young age on young adult outcomes in Tominey, 2009.51